smithy-lang/smithy-rs/examples/README.md

 # Smithy Rust Server SDK examples

-This folder contains an example services showcasing Smithy Rust Server SDK, also known as the Rust service framework, capabilities and to run benchmarks.
+This folder contains some example services showcasing Smithy Rust Server SDK, also known as the Rust service framework, capabilities and to run benchmarks.

 Three server implementations are available: